odoo/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 =======================

-To create a new sales team, go to :menuselection:`CRM --> Configuration --> Sales Teams`, then click :guilabel:`Create`.
+To create a new sales team, go to :menuselection:`CRM --> Configuration --> Sales Teams`, then click :guilabel:`New`.

 On the creation page, set an :guilabel:`Email Alias` to automatically generate a lead/opportunity for this sales team every time a message is sent to that unique email address.
-Choose whether to accept emails from :guilabel:`Everyone`, :guilabel:`Authenticated Partners`, or :guilabel:`Followers Only`.
+Choose whether to accept emails from :guilabel:`Everyone`, :guilabel:`Authenticated Partners`, :guilabel:`Followers nly`, or :guilabel:`Authenticated Employees`.

 Set an :guilabel:`Invoicing Target` if this team has specific monthly revenue goals.
-Set a :guilabel:`Domain` to assign leads/opportunities to this sales team based on specific filters, such as country, language, or campaign.

 .. image:: multi_sales_team/sales-team-creation.png
    :align: center